-The Ursids is a minor meteor shower producing about 5-10 meteors per hour.
-It is produced by dust grains left behind by comet Tuttle, which was first discovered in 1790.
-The shower runs annually from December 17-25.
-It peaks this year on the the night of the 21st and morning of the 22nd.
-The crescent moon will set early in the evening leaving dark skies for optimal observing.
-Best viewing will be just after midnight from a dark location far away from city lights.
-Meteors will radiate from the constellation Ursa Minor, but can appear anywhere in the sky.
+The Delta Aquarids is an average shower that can produce up to 20 meteors per hour at its peak.
+It is produced by debris left behind by comets Marsden and Kracht.
+The shower runs annually from July 12 to August 23.
+It peaks this year on the night of July 28 and morning of July 29.
+The waning crescent moon will not be too much of a problem this year.
+The skies should be dark enough for what could be a good show.
+Best viewing will be from a dark location after midnight.
+Meteors will radiate from the constellation Aquarius, but can appear anywhere in the sky

 Our meetings on the second Sunday of the Month, The events are normally held evening at 7:00 pm in Research Hall Room 163 on the campus of George Mason University.